dynamiczero99/CITM_2_Dev_Platformer/README.md

 This game was made as part of the development subject by 2 students in CITM (UPC).
 We've programmed the game from scratch in C++ and used free artwork.

 ## How to play:
+### Controller:
+- Left joystick: Move
+- A: Jump
+- B: Shoot a projectile which marks objects
+- Left Joystick (holding B): Aim
+- X: Swap positions with marked object

 ### Keyboard & Mouse:
 - A: Move left
 - D: Move right
 - Space: Jump
-- Mouse left button: Throw projectile which marks objects from the charcter's hat
+- Mouse left button: Shoot a projectile which marks objects
 - Mouse right button: Swap positions with marked object

 ## Credits